slackapi/template-action-and-dialog/README.md

-# Message Action and Dialog Blueprint
+# Blueprint: Message Action and ~~Dialog~~ Modal (NEW!)
 ​

-> :sparkles: *Updated October 2018: As we have introduced some new features, this tutorial and the code samples have been updated!
+> :sparkles: *Updated October 2019: As we have introduced some new features, this tutorial and the code samples have been updated!
 All the changes from the previous version of this example, read the [DIFF.md](DIFF.md)*

 By registering your app's capabilities as message actions, users can pick and choose messages to send to your app so you can do something useful with them.
 Store these messages in a virtual trapper keeper, feed them to your internal markov chain bot, or file away information about an important lead.